⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Advertising

-Revenue generated from ads displayed to free users on the platform.
+Revenue generated from displaying advertisements to free users within the app and website.

 🎯 WHY THIS MATTERS